seanvgarner/MELODICode/README.md

 [live version here!](http://www.sean-garner.co/MELODICode)

 MELODICode is an online browser-based musical step sequencer.
 It behaves similarly software step sequencers seen in DAWs like FL studio, Ableton Live, etc. Each row of cells in the sequencer belongs to a note in a scale (MELODICode uses the pentatonic scale so most notes sound good together).
 Users can activate these cells on the sequencer's grid by clicking on them.
-Once cells are activated and a user hits play, MELODICode loops through the sequencer from left to right triggering and playing any of the notes of the active cells creating a melody.
+Once cells are activated and a user hits play, MELODICode loops through the sequencer from left to right triggering and playing any of the notes of the active cells creating a melody!

 ![screen-shot](./docs/melodicode.png)